 This can and does mean something different for every single climber.
 It could be a mantra you repeat before you get on the rock, multiple dips into your lucky chalk bag, a short meditative moment, visualization of a past climb, a lion’s roar at your friends, an eye itch, a butt scratch, seriously, whatever you want.
 Maybe you even have a reserve psych-up routine you pull out when it really counts … Whatever it is, use it.

-9. Give yourself adequate time to rest between attempts.
+9. Stick to your strategy: give yourself adequate time to rest between attempts.

 10. Don’t be afraid to give up on bad beta.